Mike Belobradic: My Resume

 I have many years of experience managing public relations, media relations and communications initiatives at various organizations, agencies and levels of government.
 Acting as a media spokesperson on contentious issues is one of my strengths, along with the preparation of news releases, white papers, backgrounders, PR strategies and internal/external communications initiatives.
 My digital strategy experience has also proven particularly useful in this category.

-As a savvy business professional, I was Vice President and Managing Director of the Wealth Management Group at BMO and of High-Net-Worth Strategic Initiatives for BMO Wealth.
+As a savvy business professional, I was Vice President and Managing Director of the Wealth Management Group at BMO and the VP MD of High-Net-Worth Strategic Initiatives for BMO Wealth.
 I led a group of 25 professionals (including estate lawyers, tax experts, CFPs and marketing staff) and developed strategies that were highly successful in generating new assets for the organization.
 I routinely exceeded asset level goals and objectives, and received “Exceptional” performance reviews.

 For a period of time in my career I was Vice President of Managed Products at BMO Nesbitt Burns.
 In this role I undertook a strategic realignment of our product offering in order to leverage profitability and better serve client needs.
 I also led and launched one of the largest product development and implementation initiatives in the history of the firm.
 The product went on to exceed targets and become extremely successful and profitable.